MariosGalanis03/DETonomics/src/main/java/com/detonomics/budgettuner/backend/budgetingestion/README.md

 The **IngestBudgetPdf.java** is a program that creates all the steps

-When you want to add a new budget call **IngestBudgetPdf.java** with the path of the pdf as argument
+When you want to add a new budget use **IngestBudgetPdf.java** with the path of the pdf as argument